ALLTERCO/shelly-script-examples/SHELLY_MJS.md

 Example how to use a 3rd party BLE sensor, read data and turn on switch based on the data.
 (Requires firmware version 0.12.0-beta1 or newer)

+ble-bparasite.js: BLE in Scripting - b-parasite example
+===
+Example how to use a 3rd party BLE sensor, read environment data.
+(Requires firmware version 0.12.0-beta1 or newer)

 cycle-switch.js: Configurable Cycle switch
 ===
 Replicate Cycle switch feature from Gen1 devices.
 Allows for custom list of operations to cycle through.